Setting up the Stage and Rigging

 The context menu buttons provide camera options.

-Camera controls are in the Capture Visualiser Settings window which you can open using the Open Workspace Window button or using the Open Settings context button.
+Camera controls are in the Capture Visualiser Settings window which you can open by double pressing Open/View to show the workspace window buttons, or using the Open Settings context button.

 The view buttons across the top select the four default views (shown below).
 Press the + button at the right hand side to add a new view.